jonochang/hack-oregon-prototype/README.md

 Hack Oregon Prototype
 ================

 This application was inspired by my meeting with Sam Higgins and Melissa Lewis at [Hack Oregon](http://www.hackoregon.org/) during their meetup on the 30th of September 2014.
 They kindly showed me their project and I decided to build a quick Ruby on Rails prototype in an attempt to understand what the Hack Oregon team wanted to build.
-This project was done over about a week, taking about 2-3 days of work with most of it taking place over the weekend of 4th to 5th of October 2014.
+This project was done over about a week in between activities typical to someone moving to a new country (finding a place, looking for work, meeting people, working the day job).
+It took about 2-3 days of work with most of it taking place over the weekend of 4th to 5th of October 2014.
+It's not particulary clean code, though it does demostrate the general ideas and approaches required to solve problems in this space (eg., data acquistion, transformations, aggregations, visualisations).

 It's unlikely that I'll continue working on this as I'll probably start contributing to the Hack Oregon project, so feel free to build upon this project if you so choose!